kindredgroup/nginx-upstream-monitor/README.md

 # Nginx Upstream Monitor

 This Docker container reads upstream information from an nginx-plus server using the API and posts a status message about it to a chat room.

-Currently it only displays information messages on the console but more integrations will be added soon.
+Supported integrations are:

+  - HipChat (both self-hosted and cloud)
+  - Microsoft Teams

 ## Example usage